Los Altos vs Old Palo Alto

 Honest caveats

 Median $4M+ puts this out of reach for most buyers.
-Very limited inventory — finding a home requires patience and network access.
+Very limited inventory, finding a home requires patience and network access.
 Older homes often require substantial updates despite premium pricing.
-Los Altos has a specific established culture that can feel closed to newcomers.
+Inventory is thin and many sales happen off-market through local networks, so breaking in can take patience.
 Smaller lots than you'd expect for the price in some areas.
 Commute to San Francisco is still 50-60 minutes.

-Among the most expensive neighborhoods in California — median $5M-$5.5M.
+Among the most expensive neighborhoods in California, median $5M-$5.5M.
 Limited inventory.
 High property taxes.
 Older homes often require significant maintenance.
 Some traffic noise from El Camino Real and Embarcadero on edge streets.
 Construction is tightly regulated.
-Established character can feel insular.
+Established, quiet character with very low turnover.

 Still deciding?